josue-rodriguez/NBA-Data-Modeling/README.md

 # bballref_scrape
-Scraping summary statistics from basketball-refernce
+Scraping summary statistics from basketball-reference and modeling it in R